Cray-HPE/docs-csm/operations/network/management_network/apply_switch_configurations.md

     sw-leaf-bmc-001(conf-range-eth1/1/1-1/1/52)# shut
     ```

-1. Paste in the generated config.
+1. Paste in the generated configuration.

-    - When pasting in the config be sure that all the commands were accepted.
-In some cases you will need to back out of the current config context and back to global configuration for the commands to work as intended.
+    - When pasting in the configuration be sure that all the commands were accepted.
+In some cases you will need to back out of the current configuration context and back to global configuration for the commands to work as intended.
     - `banner exec` will need to be manually applied.

       For example: